 The Contribution of Real-World Evidence to Cost-Effectiveness Analysis: Case Study of Dabigatran Etexilate in France

-DE POUVOURVILLE, G., BLIN, P. and KARAM, P. (2020).
+DE POUVOURVILLE, G., BLIN, P. et KARAM, P. (2020).
 The Contribution of Real-World Evidence to Cost-Effectiveness Analysis: Case Study of Dabigatran Etexilate in France.
 European Journal of Health Economics, 21, pp. 235-249.